Table of Contents

 Economy Sweet Spots Within United States

 Welcome to my first blog!
 The number one thing people ask me on how to use miles is how they can travel to see family within the United States.
 This guide will be specifically for economy, to get from point A to point B the cheapest.
 I am specifically avoiding including dynamic award programs (United, Delta, Air Canada, and American Airlines) because their value will fluctuate with cash prices.
 So although they could provide good value, they would never provide great value.
+Furthermore, with the devaluation of Turkish Miles and Smiles, seems like it is getting harder and harder to find hidden gems.

 Alaska Airlines Mileage Plan